 For many years, Penny has been planning to write a cookbook, containing many of the recipes that have been passed down through the generations of her family and friends.
 She realized, though, that she learned so much about cooking and baking by seeing it done, especially by observing her mother, and later by watching Julia Child on television.This resulted in her putting her pie class secrets on video so others could see the techniques and procedures being used.

 First released at the 2004 L.A.
 County Fair, Penny's "Simple, Fun & Foolproof Pie-Making for Everyone" DVD has helped many learn the simple, flaky and delicious recipe for easy pie baking.
 Many have since "reported in" to Penny with their successes and accomplishments after watching the video and putting what they learned into action.

 Several had never attempted a pie before, and were now making a couple a week!
 Others said that previous experience with "difficult to make" pie crusts had them intimidated, or even "scared" to tackle making a pie.

 In Penny’s own words “Whenever someone I've taught to bake comes back to me with a story of how everyone raved about the pie she or he baked, or how the whole family showed up to sit around the table and enjoy the product of the classes I taught, I know I have achieved my purpose!”

 Give us a call at (818) 209-2191.
 Penny loves to hear from anyone who has learned and used her techniques to create perfect pies, and welcomes e-mails and calls.
-When she is not conducting classes,doing demonstrations or working in her consulting business, she can often be found in her home “test kitchen” with her granddaughter Sierra, making something scrumptious for family and friends.
+Penny's dvd, "Simple, Fun and Foolproof, Pie-Making For Everyone" is out-of-print with her comprehensive cookbook, currently in progress, replacing her dvd.